 Everyone gives one book and gets one book.
 The world stays in Orbit.
 Everyone is pissed off because they were promised 36 books, but at least nobody is a loser.

 However, This isn’t how it really works.
-The books aren’t being mailed out as clean and even as shown above.
-Taking our example of five participants, it is more likely to look like this in real life.
+The books aren’t being mailed out as clean and even as shown in the above picture.
+Taking our example of five participants, reality looks more like this:

-This explains the variation is how many books each participant gets, and why many get none.
+This explains the variation in how many books each participant gets, and why many get none.

-Instead of falling for this spiel of 35X returns, there is a legitimate way to get free books.
+Instead of falling for the 35X returns the facebook book exchange promises, there is a legitimate way to get free books.
 You don’t pay money – you write an honest review in exchange for a book.
 In the U.S., many sites like Book Sirens and Net Galley do this.
 They give you free books in exchange for reviews.
 They charge the authors money, and the reviewers get the books for free.

-The Himalayan Writing Retreat also has a book reviewers club, except we don’t charge anybody – the writer or the reviewer.
+The Himalayan Writing Retreat also runs the Himalayan Book Club, except we don’t charge anybody – the writer or the reader.
 Our service is free for everyone.
 The way it works is simple.
-If you love reading, and can commit to writing one review each month, you enroll with us as a reviewer by filling this form.
+If you love reading, and can commit to writing one review each month, you enroll with us as a reader – reviewer by filling this form.

-As authors share their books or Advance Reader Copies (ARCs) with the registered reviewers we select based on Genre and other preferences.
+Authors share their books or Advance Reader Copies (ARCs) with the registered readers in our club.
 The author sends you the book at their cost, so you pay nothing.
 Our only request is that you review the book in 30 days.

 And if you’re an author, you can sign-up for having your book reviewed by filling this form.

-The Himalayan Book Reviewers Club is blessed with the Universe.
+The Himalayan Book Club is blessed by the Universe.
 And just to be safe, we checked the math as well.
 It works.